masenf/reflex-local-auth/README.md

 ## Customization

-The basic `reflex_local_auth.User` model provides password hashing and verification, and an enabled flag.
+The basic `reflex_local_auth.LocalUser` model provides password hashing and verification, and an enabled flag.
 Additional functionality can be added by creating a new `UserInfo` model and creating a foreign key relationship to the `user.id` field.